 Because socio-economic status cannot be measured simply or directly, NAEP has used "proxy" variables, such as eligibility for free or reduced-price lunch (a measure of poverty), parent education, and the number of reading materials in the home.
-The framework provides that NAEP explore development of a composite index for SES derived from the proxy variablesinformation eurrently collected from students and schools.
+The framework provides that NAEP explore development of a composite index for SES derived from information collected from students and schools.
 To the extent that the index can be sharpened by additional data from readily available sources, such as zip codes and the census, this option should also be considered.
 Occasionally and in limited samples, more extensive SES questions may be asked.
-Although NAEP may never be able to produce a full composite of SES, based on family income, education, and occupation, efforts should be accelerated to develop and use improved measures of socio-economic status, including an SES index. should be made to find an approximation that is more informative than the current set of proxy variables.
+Although NAEP may never be able to produce a full composite of SES, based on family income, education, and occupation, efforts should be accelerated to develop and use improved measures of socio-economic status, including an SES index.